wp-plugins/affiliates/readme.txt

 - affiliate id if a valid referral is recorded, otherwise `false`

-Full documentation and examples are accessible from the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates).
+Full documentation and examples are available at the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates).